linnanwang/AlphaX-NASBench101/README.md

 <img src='https://github.com/linnanwang/AlphaX-NASBench101/blob/master/nasbench_speed.png?raw=true' width="400">

 ## ensure fair evaluations
-Our encoding mechanism is same as NASBench, fomulating a search space of 5*10^8 architectures.
-While NASBench only contains 4.2*10^5 architecture-accuracy pairs.
-The predictive models such as using a simple MLP can perform well if only train and test using 4.2*10^5 architectures in NASBench, but this is a unfair comparisons as in the real scenarios, it will be impossible to enumerate and predict every architectures in the search space.
+Our encoding mechanism is same as NASBench, fomulating a search space of 500000000 architectures.
+While NASBench only contains 420000 architecture-accuracy pairs.
+The predictive models such as using a simple MLP can perform well if only train and test using 420000 architectures in NASBench, but this is a unfair comparisons as in the real scenarios, it will be impossible to enumerate and predict every architectures in the search space.
 Therefore, please pay special attention to this minor details!

+## Visualizations
 This is how AlphaX progressively probes the search domain.
 Each node represents an MCTS state; the node color reflects its value, i.e. accuracy, indicating how promising a search branch.

 <img src='https://github.com/linnanwang/AlphaX-NASBench101/blob/master/mcts_viz.png?raw=true' width="400">